 To test your application for SQL Injections, Cross-Site Scripting (XSS), and other OWASP Top 10 Vulnerabilities, try our free trial and start your first scan in minutes.

 Sign up for free and scan for injection vulnerabilities and other OWASP Top 10 security threats.

 Apart from the above, there are several other types of injection attacks that are also used.
 Unfortunately, these are currently not covered by the Crashtest Security Suite.

 Also known as an Email Header injection, this is a form of mail command injection that targets mail servers.
 This is done by inserting additional headers into a message that contains commands to the SMTP server.
 Unfortunately, most mail servers don’t have a strong level of protection against attacks on IMAP and SMTP.

 Host Header injection

 When a server hosts many websites, the server eventually needs a host header.
-Manipulation of such a host header creates an attack that can lead to issues like password resets.
-Host header injections can also lead to web cache poisoning.
+The host header’s value specifies which website or web application must respond to an HTTP request.
+Manipulation of such a host header creates a form of attack that can lead to password resets.
+In addition, host header injections can also lead to web cache poisoning.

-LDAP is a protocol designed to facilitate searching resources (devices, files, other users) in a network.
+Lightweight Directory Access Protocol (LDAP) is designed to search resources (devices, files, other users) in a network.
 It is beneficial for intranets, and when used as part of a single sign-on system, it can store usernames and passwords.
-This is sensitive area hackers look to attack.
+An unvalidated LDAP statement is injected that directs a server to perform a certain command during such an attack.